It is what a woman thinks of herself that really determines her fate.

 Henry David Thoreau (paraphrased)

-and below a lil comfort for "shrieking harridans", caramel supernovas momentarily stuck in they own sweetness, "foolish frightful wom[e]n", et al:
+"shrieking harridans", caramel supernovas momentarily stuck in they own sweetness, "foolish frightful wom[e]n",

 And I say to mankind, Be not curious about God,